poush/lazytools/ideas.md

 2. Create and Change directory in single command.
 3. Cleanup merged git branches
 4. Update, upgrade, and clean-up old version of Homebrew package.
+5. Update, upgrade, and clean-up old version of APT packages.